blackfist/osq_simulator/README.md

 4. From bash `iex -S mix`

 ## Running
+Launcher script is built by running `mix Escript.Build`.
+That creates an executable called start_servers which you can run on any machine that has erlang installed.
+If you don't change anything in this code, it will create 100 machines in 3 groups, named "hermes", "shogun", and "runtime".
+Each machine will check in for updates every hour.

-Simple way to start one endpoint is just `Endpoint.start("some string")`
+Another simple way to start one endpoint is `iex -S mix` and then `Endpoint.start("some string")`

 If you want 100 endpoints you can use this bit of code: